 We see hints of Ferengi sexist attitudes littered through multiple series.
-In the Star Trek: Enterprise episode “Acquisition,” Ferengi raiders gas the ship and stack the unconscious female crew members to sell on the slave trade market.
-In The Next Generation episode “Ménage à Troi,” a Ferengi tries to purchase Lwaxana Troi and then proceeds to kidnap her when she rejects him.
-However, the series that delves the furthest into Ferengi culture is Deep Space Nine where we first meet Ishka.
+In Star Trek: Enterprise's “Acquisition,” Ferengi raiders gas the ship and stack the unconscious crew women to sell on the slave trade market.
+In Star Trek: The Next Generation's “Ménage à Troi,” a Ferengi tries to purchase Lwaxana Troi and then proceeds to kidnap her when she rejects him.
+However, the series that delves the furthest into Ferengi culture is Star Trek: Deep Space Nine where we first meet Ishka.

-In the season 3 episode “Family Business” her sons Rom and Quark travel to their homeworld to face charges of “earning profit” that their mother has incurred.
-From her first appearance onscreen she is defiant to her family and culture wearing clothes and takes a sort of egalitarian approach to the whole situation.
+In Season 3's “Family Business,” her sons Rom and Quark travel to their homeworld to face charges of “earning profit” that their mother has incurred.
+From her first appearance on-screen, she is defiant to her family and culture, wearing clothes and takes a sort of egalitarian approach to the whole situation.
 Her very attitude is revolutionary simply due to the fact that she cannot see the reasoning against gender equality, and so chooses not to abide by their rules.
-She does not listen to Quark when he demands that she disrobe and even though she ultimately gives up a part of her profits to the Ferengi Commerce Authority, it is suggested that they do not know the true extent of her earnings.
+She does not listen to Quark when he demands that she disrobe; and even though she ultimately gives up a part of her profits to the Ferengi Commerce Authority, it is suggested that they do not know the true extent of her earnings.

-The idea that Ferengi women, though marginalized and suppressed, are just as talented and capable as their male counterparts is also explored in the Season 2 episode “Rules of Acquisition'' when a female named Pel disguises herself as a man to be able to work.
+The idea that Ferengi women, though marginalized and suppressed, are just as talented and capable as their male counterparts is also explored in Season 2's “Rules of Acquisition'' when a female named Pel disguises herself as a man to be able to work.
 Ignorant of her true identity, Quark praises her ingenuity and business acumen.
-She advises him on how to increase bar profits, assists in trade meetings and her advice is instrumental in obtaining an extended contact with the Dosi.
+She advises him on how to increase bar profits, assists in trade meetings, and her advice is instrumental in obtaining an extended contact with the Dosi.

-Ishka's next appearance is in the season 5 episode “Ferengi Love Songs'' where we learn about her romance with The Grand Nagus Zek, who is the de facto leader of the Ferengi.
-Through the episode we learn that not only is she his lover, but also his senior financial advisor who is holding the world economy together.
-Historically this type of soft power influence by female spouses is not unheard of.
+Ishka's next appearance is in Season 5's “Ferengi Love Songs'' where we learn about her romance with the Grand Nagus Zek, the de facto leader of the Ferengi.
+Through the episode, we learn that not only is she his lover, but also his senior financial advisor who is holding the world economy together.
+Historically, this type of soft power influence by female spouses is not unheard of.
 President Jonson’s wife, Ladybird Johnson is often credited as a political adviser who used her influence to champion Civil Rights and protect the environment.
 Similarly, Edith Wilson basically took on the role of acting President after Woodrow Wilson suffered a massive stroke.

-Eventually, under Ishka's influence, Zek began reforming Ferengi society and in the Season 6 episode “Profit and Lace” he amended the Ferengi Bill of Opportunities to allow women to wear clothing.
-This first step in granting rights to Ferengi women, leads to Zek being deposed.
-Once again, it is Ishka who sets up a meeting with an important FCA commissioner to convince him about the benefits of the changes and Zek is able to keep his position.
+Eventually, under Ishka's influence, Zek began reforming Ferengi society and in the Season 6 episode “Profit and Lace,” he amended the Ferengi Bill of Opportunities to allow women to wear clothing.
+This first step in granting rights to Ferengi women leads to Zek being deposed.
+Once again, it is Ishka who sets up a meeting with an important FCA commissioner to convince him about the benefits of the changes, and ultimately, Zek is able to keep his position.

-Eventually, after The Grand Nagus passes even more reforms, he and Ishka decide to retire.
-In the season 7 episode “The Dogs of War'' it is Ishka that chooses the new Grand Nagus, and picks her progressive son Rom.
+Eventually, after the Grand Nagus passes even more reforms, he and Ishka decide to retire.
+In the Season 7 episode "The Dogs of War," it is Ishka that chooses the new Grand Nagus, and picks her progressive son Rom.
 Instead of being a traditional Nagus however, Rom’s role is adjusted to “consult” over the new constitutional democracy that shares power for the benefit of all Ferengi.
-Through her intelligence, cunning, skill, and determination, Ishka made structural reforms that benefited her entire planet.
+Through her intelligence, cunning, skill, and determination, Ishka made structural reforms that benefited her entire society.